 Fractures are painful and accompanied by swelling, bruising, and initial numbness.
 While the symptoms may last for several weeks, you should steadily improve.
 If you feel that you have no decrease in pain or swelling, please contact our office, as you may need another evaluation to assess why your fracture may not be healing as it should.

-- If braced or splinted, wear as directed and do not remove until instructed by your provider.
+- directed and do not remove until instructed by your provider.
 If casted, keep the cast dry.

 - Keep your arm elevated above your heart to reduce pain and swelling.